Guides

 How Abstract API Handles Email Validation in Java

-Abstract API addresses the core weaknesses of traditional Java validation methods by the consolidation of multiple complex checks into a single HTTPS call.
+Abstract API addresses the core weaknesses of traditional validation methods by the replacement of complex local checks with a single HTTPS call.

-Once you possess familiarity with Abstract’s capabilities, the addition of its email validation API to your project is simple.
+Once you're familiar with Abstract’s capabilities, the process to add its email validation API to your project is simple.

-• Sign in at abstractapi.com, enable the “Email Verification & Validation” service, and copy your API key.
+• Sign in at Abstract API, enable “Email Verification & Validation,” and copy your API key.

-• Confirm you have Java 11 or newer.
-For an older JDK, add OkHttp and a JSON library to your build.
+• Ensure you have Java 11 or newer.
+For older JDKs, add OkHttp and a JSON library to your build.

-• Store the key as EMAIL_API_KEY inside your secret manager or as an environment variable.
+• Store the API key as "EMAIL_API_KEY" in your secret manager or as an environment variable.

 • Inject HttpClient or OkHttp into the component that handles user-supplied email addresses.